 California is home to some of the most striking vistas and significant environmental resources in the world—from the incomparable beauty of Lake Tahoe to the rugged landscapes of the Mojave Desert.

-- Enacting bills to protect Lake Tahoe and the Mojave Desert.
+Senator Feinstein is currently working to pass updated legislation to protect Lake Tahoe and the Mojave Desert.